Finding a Trustee For Your Estate Plan

 You may also want to appoint a non-family member or friend as a trustee simply so that your estate doesn’t tear the family apart.
 It can get ugly when one family member is dividing up wealth amongst the others.
 See: KING LEAR.

 This one should seem obvious, but a lot of people make posthumous financial decisions with their heart instead of their head.
-Whether it’s your wife, your child, or a friend like my buddy Randy, you need to make sure that your trustee is organized, responsible and financially sound.
+Whether it’s your wife, your child, or a friend, you need to make sure that your trustee is organized, responsible, and financially sound.

 Families are made up of people and people get into disagreements.
 They are flawed units made up of flawed people.
 Every gold digger and delinquent in the world belongs to somebody’s family.
 If you have any in yours, keep them away from your finances when you’re gone.